Do You Struggle With Social Interactions?

 In a social skills class, you should be able to focus on your specific needs and get feedback in real-time.
 This is different from reading a book or watching a video because you can get customized help that is specifically tailored to your situation.

-Different people have different strengths and weaknesses, for instance, if you tend to come across as shy, your instructor can give you specific strategies on how to appear more confident.
+Different people have different strengths and weaknesses, for instance, if you tend to come across as shy, your instructor can give you specific strategies on how to appear more approachable and confident.
 Some people are good at sarcasm but need help embedding empathy into the conversation -some people are bad at flirting but are amazing at asserting themselves.

 There should be live-time feedback and ample time for specific questions that you may have.
 Good instructors will see your nuances and give you the adjustments needed.